Bevis M. Griffin: Impact and style

 Griffin is considered by many as an often overlooked pioneer of Black rock music.
 He has been regarded as both "the Black Rock Maverick of Texas" and a "champion of alternative Black culture."

 As a performer, Griffin was known for his androgynous and theatrical style.
 He took major inspiration from performers such as Jimi Hendrix, David Bowie, Sly Stone, and the New York Dolls.
 Music critic Tim Stegall writes that Griffin would reportedly carry nunchuks while touring as a means of self-defense against those who took issue with his flamboyant manner of dress.
 With the Bats, Griffin's performances have been noted for their commentary on racial anxieties and sexual ambiguities in Texas.

 In the late 1980s, Griffin became a founding member of the Black Rock Coalition, a New York-based artists collective and nonprofit organization dedicated to promoting the creative freedom and works of Black musicians.

 In 1998, Griffin was honored by the City of Austin as a musician of cultural significance and awarded a mayoral proclamation by Mayor Kirk Watson for 25 years of musical contributions as one of the earliest pioneers of Texas hard rock, punk rock, and glam rock.

+In the early 2020s, Griffin was the featured artist on 40th Anniversary Edition of the magazine for the Texas Music Museum, an organization that collects and preserves artifacts, documents and reference material surrounding the diverse traditions of Texas music.
+He was also the cover and feature story of Volume 23 of Journal of Texas Music History.

 Executive and Educator

 After playing his last live performance in 2010, Griffin pivoted to the administrative side of the industry.

 As of 2021, Griffin oversees three development entities: Deux Voix Ltd., LLC, an artist development and management consultant firm; Deux Voix Apex Solutions LLC, a Black music history education firm; and Deux Voix Apex Creative LLC, which focuses on film and TV production.
 The education initiatives of Deux Voix Apex Solutions LLC have been well regarded by Black American musician community members.

+As of 2023, the musical curriculum created by Griffin is utilized in School of Rock franchises.
+It focuses on providing students with a firm grasp of popular music history to expand their personal palette and understanding.

 Griffin has managed and/or consulted notable bands and artists such as Death, Living Colour, Prince alumnus Andre Cymone, Norwood Fisher of Fishbone, Francis M’Bappe, Freekbass, and Kelvyn Bell.

+Personal life

+In 2024, Griffin became a Recovery Support Peer Specialist through the Texas Certification Board, granting certification to assist those with "chemical dependency, mental health, and/or co-occurring disorders."